digitaldias/Translate/README.md

 ## Quickstart / Running the code
 * Follow [this guide](http://docs.microsofttranslator.com/text-translate.html) to create a cognitive services client in Azure
 * Create the file **Translate-Secrets.json** in your **My Documents** folder and paste in the Json structure at the bottom of this document.
-* Replace the aaa's with the values from your azure account.

 ## Contributions welcome!